Quantum Corporation: StorNext

 StorNext software can also manage data across different types, or pools, of storage, such as public cloud object stores and disk-based object storage systems.
 StorNext supports a broad range of both private and public object stores.
-For customers that archive video and image data for years, StorNext is also integrated with tape storage, and can assign infrequently-used but important data to tape to create a large-scale active archive.
+For customers that have been archiving video and image data for years, StorNext is also integrated with tape storage and can assign infrequently used but important data to tape to create a large-scale active archive.

 In 2011, the company added the StorNext appliance offerings to its product family.
 In addition to the StorNext Archive Enabled Library (AEL), the company added a metadata controller (StorNext M330), a scale-out gateway appliance (G300), and several scalable storage systems (QM1200, QS1200 and QD6000).
 In February 2012, the company bolstered the StorNext appliance family with the addition of the QS2400 Storage System, followed in May by the M660 metadata appliance.

-The HSeries is a line of high performance storage arrays.
+The HSeries is a line of high-performance storage arrays.
 In January 2021, Quantum introduced its H2000 series of hybrid arrays that provide on-premise storage for media production workflows and block storage arrays that provide an alternative to QXS.
-It includes the 2U H2012 and the H2024 that provides 307 TB after data reduction.
+It includes the 2U H2012 and the H2024, which provides 307 TB after data reduction.
 The H4000 appliance series was released in late 2021.
 The series uses a converged infrastructure that runs file, block, and client services virtually on a single box.

 In April 2022, Quantum released the H4000 Essential.
-It is for small, independent creative teams and provides shared storage and automatic content indexing, discovery, and workflow collaboration by combining Quantum’s CatDV asset management and the company’s StorNext 7 shared storage software.
+It is for small, independent creative teams and provides shared storage and automatic content indexing, discovery, and workflow collaboration by combining Quantum's CatDV asset management and the company's StorNext 7 shared storage software.

 F-Series NVMe

-In April 2019, Quantum introduced F-Series, a new line of NVMe storage arrays “designed for performance, availability and reliability.”
+In April 2019, Quantum introduced F-Series, a new line of NVMe storage arrays “designed for performance, availability, and reliability.”
 Non-volatile memory express (NVMe) flash drives allow for massive parallel processing, while the latest Remote Direct Memory Access (RDMA) networking technology provides direct access between workstations and the NVMe storage devices.
-These hardware features are combined with Quantum Cloud Storage Platform and the StorNext file system to provide storage capabilities for post production houses, broadcasters and other rich media environments.
+These hardware features are combined with the Quantum Cloud Storage Platform and the StorNext file system to provide storage capabilities for post-production houses, broadcasters and other rich media environments.

-In April 2022, the company’s F2100 NVMe storage appliance was released as the latest in the F-Series line It provides 50GB/s for multi-client reads and up to 737TB of raw NVMe storage, which was an increase from previous F-Series products.
+In April 2022, the company's F2100 NVMe storage appliance was released as the latest in the F-Series line It provides 50 GB/s for multi-client reads and up to 737 TB of raw NVMe storage, which was an increase from previous F-Series products.
 To provide proactive system monitoring, it was integrated with Quantum Cloud-Based Analytics software.